 The review is divided into paediatric acute management, critical care management, and emerging therapies.

 We will aim to add more papers as more literature becomes available.
-If you have suggestions for literature to add please email [email protected]
+If you have suggestions for literature to add, please email firstname.lastname@example.org

-Currently, there is a paucity of data in children on optimal management because of the lower prevalence of serious cases.
-There are small case series’ and anecdotal reports that younger infants, medically complex and obese teenagers are at higher risk of severe disease with a possibility of genetic susceptibility.
+Currently, there is a paucity of data on children on optimal management because of the lower prevalence of serious cases.
+There are small case series and anecdotal reports that younger infants, medically complex and obese teenagers are at higher risk of severe disease with a possibility of genetic susceptibility.
 As a result of the lack of trials, only protocols for COVID-19 respiratory management and resuscitation have been published for children.
 The overarching principles are that best practice care should not be altered by pandemic-related concerns, other aetiologies should be looked for and broad consideration must be given to reduction in health care worker exposure.

 The acute management for mild and moderate respiratory illness should include home or hospital-based monitoring for clinical deterioration and for the prevention of transmission.
 Symptomatic and supportive care for respiratory symptoms should follow local protocols with the early consideration of a trial of prone positioning of the patient.
 Minimal data exists either to confirm or refute, indications or safety concerns for non-invasive respiratory support.
 It should be considered on an individual basis in the context of disease severity, trajectory and local resources available for protection of healthcare workers (such as negative pressure rooms, PPE) titrating to the lowest possible flow to maintain a target saturation.